Welcome to the homepage of

 visiting scholar at Columbia University since 2008.

-Prof. De Jong has acted as a consultant for various companies in the market research, luxury, and "vice products" industries, for universities, and he has also served as a legal expert witness.
+Prof. De Jong has acted as a consultant for various companies in the market research industry, luxury industry, for universities, and he has also served as a legal expert witness.

 - 1999 Propadeutical Exam in Econometrics